 - Small group tutoring (3 - 6 children per group).

-- Tutoring will take place every morning.
+- Tutoring took place every morning.

 Catch Up Premium